noizwaves/pcf/platform-automation/aws/nonprod/README.md

 - create S3 buckets in control plane terraforming
 - common descriptions/creation of Github repos and keys
 - change to use CP credhub (not ops man credhub)
+- use RDS for database instead of internal
+- upload certificates